dabhattimsft/WindowsML-Lab/README.md

 <img width="400" alt="image" src="https://github.com/user-attachments/assets/153119fc-1faf-4a61-91b1-7655b34a4963" />

 Notice that there are some execution providers that already appear.
 By default, the CPU and DirectML execution providers are present on all devices.
-However, the device you're using should have an NPU.
-We're going to use WinML to dynamically download the execution provider that works with your NPU, so that you can run the model on your NPU!
+You might have the device with NPU and We're going to use WinML to dynamically download the execution provider that works with your NPU, so that you can run the model on your NPU!

 ## Step 3: Inspect the NuGet packages

 Back in Visual Studio, open the *Solution Explorer* and inspect the dependencies of the project.
-Notice that the Windows App SDK NuGet package is installed.
-If you were starting a new project, you would install the Windows App SDK NuGet package yourself.
-We have it pre-installed since we leverage some of the types in the sample project.
+You need to install the Windows App SDK NuGet package if it is not present.

 <img width="250" height="144" alt="image" src="https://github.com/user-attachments/assets/590e3c54-d7b6-406e-b76d-b9a4860265d4" />